ArduPilot/ardupilot_wiki/dev/source/docs/learning-the-ardupilot-codebase.rst

 .. note::

-   There are currently 4 vehicles in ArduPilot (Copter, Plane, Rover, Antenna Tracker) and while there are a lot of common elements between different vehicle types, they are each different.
+   There are currently five vehicles in ArduPilot (Copter, Plane, Rover, Sub, and Antenna Tracker) and while there are a lot of common elements between different vehicle types, they are each different.
 For now we only have a detailed description of the code structure for the Copter code.

 Other Tutorials
 ---------------